keithalewis/papers/ips.md

 ## Syllabus

-The Curry-Howard-Lambek isomorphism.

-There is a suprising connection between logic, computation, and category theory.
-Three seemingly different things that arose independently turn out to be identical.
-Not just similar, or kind of the same: identical.
-The theories are in one-to-one correspondence.
-Mathematicians call this an isomorphism (lit. same shape).
+Foundations of Artificial Intelligence and Machine Learning.

+Everything comes from somewhere.
+Although AI and ML are cutting edge area now they have their foundation in logic and computation.

-Logic is the foundation of mathematics and the current theory was promulgated by David Hilbert beginning in the late 19th century.
+Logic is the foundation of mathematics and the current theory was promulgated by David Hilbert an others beginning in the late 19th century.
 In the 1930's Alonzo Church proposed a universal model for computaton called the lambda-calculus.
 In the 1950's William Howard formalized an observation of Haskel Curry to show how a certain subset of logic was precisely the same as a certain fragment of lambda-calculus.
 In the early 1970's Joachim Lambek showed how to model these using cartesian closed categories.

-While this may seem quite abstract, it has laid the foundation for some of the latest advances in computer science.
+While this may seem quite abstract, these are the foundation for some of the latest advances in computer science.
 Functional programming is more than just a fad, almost all machine learning algorithms are based on it.

 Week 1: Logic

+Mon: Well Formed Formulas
+Tue: Truth Tables
+Wed: Proofs
+Thu: Tableau Method
+Fri: Review, Quiz, Project preparation

-Week 2: Lambda Caluclus
+Week 2: Lambda Calculus

+Mon: Definition
+Tue: Examples
+Wed: Combinators
+Thu: Computer use
+Fri: Review, Quiz, Project preparation

-Week 3: Category Theory
+Week 3: Application

+Mon: Artificial Intelligence
+Tue: Playing games
+Wed: Machine Learning
+Thu: Automated Reasoning
+Fri: Review, Quiz, Project preparation

 Week 4: Implementation/Projects

+Mon:
+Tue:
+Wed:
+Thu:
+Fri:

 ## From IPS